If you think there is an active warrant out for your arrest, it's critical to act quickly.

 If you think that you may have an active warrant for your arrest, you can contact The Lampin Law firm to discuss the matter with one of our experienced criminal defense lawyers.
 We can oftentimes verify if there is an outstanding warrant for your arrest and, if there is, find out what you are charged with and the amount of your bond.
 If necessary, we can even file a motion to reduce your bond with the court.

 Avoid an Embarrassing Arrest and a Night in Jail

 The experienced criminal defense attorneys at The Lampin Law Firm can effectively represent you on any criminal charge or probation violation for which the arrest warrant was issued.
 We practice in criminal courts of St. Charles County, St. Louis County, Lincoln County, Warren County, and all neighboring areas.

 Felony Warrants in Missouri

-In the state of Missouri, if you are charged with a felony crime you may not receive a notice that the charge has been issued.
+In the state of Missouri, if you are charged with a felony crime, such as assault and battery, you may not receive a notice that the charge has been issued.
 Instead, the case is simply filed, a bond is set, and a warrant for your arrest is issued.
 This means that you will immediately be taken into custody when you come into contact with a law enforcement official and you will remain in custody until you post bond.
-If you think that you have been, or might possibly be, charged with a felony, you should immediately contact the criminal defense attorneys at The Lampin Law Firm to discuss your options.
+Assault and battery charges are particularly serious and carry their own set of legal complexities that could severely impact your future.
+If you think that you have been, or might possibly be, charged with a felony—especially assault and battery—you should immediately contact the criminal defense attorneys at The Lampin Law Firm to discuss your options.

 Your License May be Suspended for Failure to Appear (FTA) in Court